Emergency or Not? Critical Pet Scenarios That Demand Immediate Veterinary Attention

 Traumatic Injuries

 Accidents happen, and unfortunately, our pets are not immune.
+Sure, sometimes there are injuries that pets can immediately bounce back from after getting enough rest, light exercise, and maybe wearing Hero Braces, but overall, they’re not immune, and they can’t just “tough it out either".
 Traumatic injuries, like those caused by being hit by a car, falls from heights, or altercations with other animals, require immediate veterinary attention.
 Every second counts in these situations.

 Just like the recent case in Austin, Texas, where two dogs named "Sup My Dude" and "Tabasco" were hit by cars just weeks apart (as reported by KVUE).
 Both pups suffered serious injuries, with "Sup My Dude" breaking a leg and "Tabasco" sustaining breaks in both thighbones.
 These are classic examples of traumatic injuries that necessitate a swift visit to the vet.
 Internal bleeding, shock, and even death are potential consequences of untreated traumatic injuries.